 Ingredients for Homemade Mexican Rice

-- Long grain white rice (do NOT substitute with any other type of rice)
+- Long grain white rice - the rice to broth ratio works best with long grain or basmati rice (do NOT substitute with any other type of rice)

-- Chicken Broth (do not use just water, you can use vegetable broth instead if vegetarian)
+- Chicken Broth - for savory flavor to cook for an authentic restaurant copycat recipe (do not use just water, you can use vegetable broth instead for vegan/vegetarian)

 - Saute the rice in oil to bring out a nutty flavor